UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 for more information about enabling
 X-windows functionality and the User Test nodes.

 UCL's campus-wide license covers 125 instances with 512 HPC licenses (for parallel jobs) available for running CFX, Fluent and AnsysEM jobs and in order to make sure that jobs only run if there are licenses available, it is necessary for users to request ANSYS licenses with their jobs, by adding `-ac app=cfx` to their job submission.

+!!! important "License checking"
+    Current as of Dec 2021, the `-ac app=cfx` license check does not work after ANSYS renamed all products and licenses.
+Remove this line from your jobscripts for the time being or jobs will not be able to start.

 ## ANSYS/CFX